tower garden

 We’re going to walk you through some steps to make sure you get the most out of your garden.

 Getting your tower started is a pretty simple process.
 Assembly takes about 20 minutes.
-No tools are required since the parts snap together, and held in place by internal steel rods you'll tighten by hand.
+No tools are required since the parts snap together and hand-tightened.
 Let's get started!

 Assembling Your Tower